“Shaquita” Speaks: KeKe Wyatt Says Black & White People Have Made Biracial Folks “Feel Like Sh*t” In Odd Rant

 “Black people done made us feel like sh*t, white people done made us feel like sh*t.
 You don’t know that life.
 You don’t know that.
 So if you want me to be a ignorant a*s n*gga, I will tonight.
 I don’t want to go there.
 I think you need to understand sugar, there’s more to life than just being Black, baby.”

 Oh wow, ok.
-KeKe added that the “Shaquita” came out when she was speaking”,
+KeKe added that the “Shaquita” came out when she was speaking”;

 “I’m a very nice person but when you bring the n*gga out of me honey it come out.
 But I come out as Shaquita, okay.”